douglasgreen/outlines/computing/programming_languages/javascript.md

 #### Finally Block

 -   The `finally` block executes regardless of whether an error was thrown or not.
-It\'s a good place to perform cleanup activities, like closing files or releasing resources, ensuring these actions happen irrespective of whether an error occurred.
+It's a good place to perform cleanup activities, like closing files or releasing resources, ensuring these actions happen irrespective of whether an error occurred.

 ### 2. Throwing Custom Errors